enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 wrapper.find('.count').text(); // => "Count: 0" (would have been "Count: 1" in v2)
 ```

-The problem here is that once we grab the instance using `wrapper.instance()`, Enzyme has no way of
+The problem here is that once we grab the instance using `wrapper.instance()`, enzyme has no way of
 knowing if you are going to execute something that will cause a state transition, and thus does not
 know when to ask for an updated render tree from React.
 As a result, `.text()` never changes value.

-The fix here is to use Enzyme's `wrapper.update()` method after a state change has occurred:
+The fix here is to use enzyme's `wrapper.update()` method after a state change has occurred:

 ```js
 const wrapper = shallow(<Counter />);